msatul1305/Linux/Data Management/readme.md

         - Data Retention:
           - Specifies how long the data should be retained and
           - when it should be archived or deleted.
+      - metadata management best practices
+        - Define metadata strategy
+          - based on long term business strategy
+        - Link metadata management with digital transformation
+        - Establish Scope and Ownership
+          - Identify use cases for metadata
+          - Define rules of metadata creators, consumers and managers
+        - Prioritise data assets
+          - Identify key functionalities
+        - Choose tool with intelligent optimization, data discovery and use case analysis
+        - Adopt metadata standards
+          - uniform usage and interpretations with vendors and customers
+          - interoperable data
+      - Benefits of metadata management
+        - Artifacts tracking
+        - Tracking the lineage
+        - Model Parameters Analysis
+        - highlight data quality and data privacy issues
+        - use data relationships to identify new features for enriching data science models
+      - MLMD database
+        - library for recording and retrieving metadata
+        - part of TensorFlow extended(TFX)
+        - registers the following metadata in Metadata store database
+          - artifacts generated through components or steps in ML pipeline
+          - executions of these components
+          - metadata about pipelines and associate lineage information
+        - Shows DAG(Directed Acyclic Graph) of all executions
+        - supports SQLLite, inmemory and disk and MySQL
+        -
     - Big Data
     - Real-Time Data
     - Historical Data